fellipebrito/hooks/README.md

 Requirements
 ---

-In order to use git push hooks you need to update your git to 1.8+, if you don't know how to that, here is a [git update guide].
+In order to use git push hooks you need to **update your git to 1.8+**, if you don't know how to that, here is a [git update guide].

 Installation
 ----